-Establishing a stand-alone selling price under ASC 606 has been added to Bookmarks.
+Establishing a stand-alone selling price under ASC 606 has been saved

 Establishing a stand-alone selling price under ASC 606